InternLM/InternLM/doc/code-docs/source/parallel.rst

   :scale: 50%
   :class: with-border

-  Sequence parallel, adopted from flash-attention original paper
+  Sequence parallel, adopted from flash-attention original paper [#f1]_

 Data Parallel
 -----------------

-InternLM supports both vanilla data parallel and ZeRO1.5 (an optimized implementation of ZeRO).
+InternLM supports both data parallel and ZeRO1.5 (an optimized implementation of ZeRO).
+For data parallel, model parameters will not been sharded across the process group.

-To enable vanilla data parallel, you need to set ``parallel.zero1 == 1`` in the config file.
+To enable data parallel, you need to set ``parallel.zero1 = 1`` in the config file.

 ZeRO1.5
 -----------------